-- The Company has been promptly taking action to respond to a case that occurred in August where services for an elderly premium service subscriber were deemed inappropriate.
-The Company admitted that it provided services inappropriate for usage by elderly people.
-The Company decided on a guideline for promoting improvements on August 17, 2016, and started taking specific actions on August 25, 2016.
-The Company has been improving its customer services by arranging to have consumer advisers take part in the action in September, and establishing the Quality Management Department and the Customer Service Promotion Department in November. - The Company sent direct mail to roughly 400,000 members who receive some form of the Company's services by the end of October and confirmed the usage situations of all the members over the phone and at shop counters.
-If customers' usage is inconsistent with their service contract, the Company will accept changes to plans and the cancellation of contracts for free.
-This confirmation procedure will be progressed further by the end of March 2017. - For this procedure, the Company has formed a project team comprising 300 people that will ensure thorough training of full-time and part-time employees.
-When drawing up a contract, quality management staff as well as a sales staff will double check the appropriateness of the contract in the Company.
-In this way, the Company will make every possible effort to regain trust toward achieving its primary goal of fulfilling its "social mission to solve problems in the IT society." - Business profit will be affected by (1) the extent of cancellation, (2) the fall in service sales, (3) an increase in costs for actions taken by the Company, (4) a decrease in sales capabilities at stores, and (5) the spread of a diminished reputation.
-The cancellation rate is roughly 1.6%, which is not appearing to worsen.
-Since the second half of November, leaflet advertisements have been resumed.
-The Company will record the most unfavorable financial results during the second half of the current term, but business profit will make a fully fledged recovery from the second half of the next term.
-The Company posted operating income of 2.3 billion yen in the first half of the current term.
-Operating income will improve from 650 million yen for the second half of the current term to 1 billion yen for the first half of the next term and to 2.5 billion yen for the second half of the next term. - The Company's business model has not collapsed.
+• The problems caused by the harmful rumors have already calmed down and our improved services at stores should favorably be accepted by customers.
+So far, there have been no specific problems of note and things are proceeding in the right direction.
+The Company promptly took action in responding to a case that occurred in August last year where services for an elderly premium service subscriber were deemed inappropriate.
+The Company created a guideline for promoting improvements in August 2016, and further improved its customer services in September by having consumer advisers take part in the action, and in November, the Quality Management Department and the Customer Service Promotion Department were established.

+• The Company sent direct mail by the end of October 2016 to the approximately 400,000 members who receive some form of the Company's services and confirmed the usage situations of all members over the phone and at shop counters.
+If customer usage is found inconsistent with their service contract, the Company will allow making changes to the plans and allow cancelling of contracts at no charge to the customer.
+This confirmation procedure made considerable progress by the end of March 2017 and mostly achieved its goals.

+• The Company has established the Quality Management Department comprising 300 people that will ensure thorough training of full-time and part-time employees.
+When drawing up a contract, the quality management staff as well as the sales staff will double check at the company that the contract is appropriate.
+In this way, the Company is making every possible effort to regain trust toward achieving its primary goal of fulfilling its "social mission to solve problems in the IT society."

+• Business profit will be affected by (1) the number of cancellations, (2) the fall in service sales, (3) an increase in costs for actions taken by the Company and (4) a decrease in sales capabilities at stores.
+However, the Company is currently coming out of an unfavorable phase in business and profits will start to recover in the second half of FY2017.
+The operating income has been improving, from 2.1 billion yen and 1.2 billion yen for the first and second halves of the previous term, respectively, to 1 billion yen and 1.4 billion yen for the first and second halves of the current term, respectively.

+• The Company's business model has not collapsed.
 As the Company will strengthen the service system that further meets customer needs, a more rigid system will be established by one year's time.
 With this system, more demand for services will be captured, and more repeat customers will be retained even though costs will increase.
 Therefore, profit is likely to recover and grow higher than before.
 As profit is expected to achieve a record high in a few years, the Company seems to be in a noteworthy phase.